 Policy SD10: Transport Infrastructure Strategic Objectives SO1, SO2, SO4, SO6, SO7, SO8, SO9, SO11, SO12, SO14.

-1. The Council will sup port development where: a.
-It reduces the need to travel by private motor vehicle and promotes smarter choices (to reduce congestion and air pollution); b.
-The transport network is well designed, with particular emphasis on high quality materials and appropriate landscape features, taking into consideration the needs of all users; Parking provision conforms to local standards and can be shown to satisfy the requirements of the development; d.
-Parking is effective d.
-Parking is effectively designed and integrated into the public realm; e.
-It is legible and provides safe, direct and effective access for pedestrians; cyclists; and people with a disability; It is safe and convenient, and has excellent connections both within the development and to neighbouring areas, and to public transport; g.
-It promotes the s afe and efficient flow of traffic on the highway network; and h.
-Suitable provision necessary. n is made for cyclists and people with a disability, where i.
-The standards an incorporated into nd principles set out in national best practice guidance are the scheme.
-2. Proposed new devel lopment should: a.
+- 1. The Council will support development where: - a.
+It reduces the need to travel by private motor vehicle and promotes smarter choices (to reduce congestion and air pollution); - b.
+The transport network is well designed, with particular emphasis on high quality materials and appropriate landscape features, taking into consideration the needs of all users; - c.
+Parking provision conforms to local standards and can be shown to satisfy the requirements of the development; - d.
+Parking is effectively designed and integrated into the public realm; - e.
+It is legible and provides safe, direct and effective access for pedestrians; cyclists; and people with a disability; - f.
+It is safe and convenient, and has excellent connections both within the development and to neighbouring areas, and to public transport; - g.
+It promotes the safe and efficient flow of traffic on the highway network; and - h.
+Suitable provision is made for cyclists and people with a disability, where necessary. - i.
+The standards and principles set out in national best practice guidance are incorporated into the scheme. - 2.
+Proposed new development should: - a.
 Protect established rights of way and cycle routes.
 Where possible, these should be incorporated into the scheme.
-If this is not practical, established rights of way or cycle routes should be re-directed via the most suitable route to maintain the connection to the neighbouring areas and the green infrastructure network. b.
-Where appropriate, create new rights of way and cycle routes which connect to the neighbouring areas and to the green infrastructure network.
-3. New development, singularly or combined with other proposed development, should demonstrate that a sufficient package of measures are proposed as part of the development to ensure that the wider transport system, in terms of effective operation, is not compromised.
-Where development places additional demands on transport infrastructure appropriate mitigation will be required.
-4. Transport Assessments should be submitted alongside applications for large scale development.
+If this is not practical, established rights of way or cycle routes should be re-directed via the most suitable

+- route to maintain the connection to the neighbouring areas and the green infrastructure network. - b.
+Where appropriate, create new rights of way and cycle routes which connect to the neighbouring areas and to the green infrastructure network. - 3.
+New development, singularly or combined with other proposed development, should demonstrate that a sufficient package of measures are proposed as part of the development to ensure that the wider transport system, in terms of effective operation, is not compromised.
+Where development places additional demands on transport infrastructure appropriate mitigation will be required. - 4.
+Transport Assessments should be submitted alongside applications for large scale development.
 Smaller scale developments will require a Transport Statement.
 Comprehensive Travel Plans should also be devised for residential developments and commercial development schemes where necessary, in accordance with Highway Authority standards.

-Evidence base Sustainability Appraisal, August 2021.
-Wood Group UK Ltd. • Ashfield Transport Study 2016.
-Systra. • Nottinghamshire Local Transport Plan Strategy 2011 - 2026. • Nottinghamshire County Council.
-Gear change: a bold vision for cycling and walking (2020) • Department for Transport. • Cycle infrastructure design (LTN 1/20) (2020), Department for Transport.
-National Planning Policy NPPF 2019, Part 2: Achieving sustainable development. • and Guidance NPPF 2019, Part 9: Promoting sustainable transport. • Planning Practice Guidance: Transport evidence bases in plan • making and decision taking
+Sustainability Appraisal, August 2021.
+Wood Group UK Ltd. Ashfield Transport Study 2016.
+Systra.
+Nottinghamshire Local Transport Plan Strategy 2011 - 2026.
+Nottinghamshire County Council.
+Gear change: a bold vision for cycling and walking (2020) Department for Transport.
+Cycle infrastructure design (LTN 1/20) (2020), Department for Transport.
+NPPF 2019, Part 2: Achieving sustainable development.
+NPPF 2019, Part 9: Promoting sustainable transport.
+Planning Practice Guidance: Transport evidence bases in plan making and decision taking